Choteau, Montana: Education

 Choteau Public Schools serves all grades of children.
+The district has two components: Choteau Elementary School District and Choteau High School District.

 In 2022, grades K-8 had 240 students with 19.5 full-time equivalency teachers.
 The high school had 107 students with 10 teachers.

+Sports

+The school is in class district 1b (Class B and Class C) for every sport but football.
+The school's mascot is the bulldogs.
+They have an rivalry against the Fairfield Eagles.

 Media

 The Choteau Acantha is a newspaper printed weekly or accessed online.

 The radio stations KETI-LP and KUDI are licensed in Choteau.
 Both are Christian stations.

 Infrastructure

 U.S. Route 89 and 287 converge in town.

 Choteau Airport is a public use airport one mile (2 km) northeast of town.
 The nearest commercial airport is Great Falls International Airport, 60 mi away.

 Benefis Teton Medical Center provides local medical care.